AberdeenStudyGroup/SG-RMarkdown/Intro_RMarkdown.md

 [Hyperlink](www.google.com)

 ## Inserting Images
 Sometimes you might want to add an image into your final document.
 For example, this could be a figure that you've made outside of R. This is easy to add to your document using R Markdown.
-You need to use the following syntax:
+You need to use the following syntax.
+This is added as part of the text and NOT within a code block:

 \!\[](path/to/image.png)